 - References to a temporary table or table variable are not supported.
 Therefore, the INTO keyword cannot be used.

 For detailed descriptions of other restrictions, refer to your Microsoft® SQL Server™ or MSDE™ documentation.

-There are many advantages when using a SQL View as a Communications Professional target group:
+There are many advantages when using a SQL View as a Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) target group: